kongee-illust/kongee-illust/README.md

 <h1>👋 Hi there!</h1>
-<p>I’m Sally, a 4th-year Design student at UC Davis!
+<p>I’m Sally, a recent grad from UC Davis!
 I’m a visual & product designer, iterating and designing to create a lasting impact in my community.
-I’m currently a UX design associate at Design Interactive, and an upcoming UX design intern at Riot Games!<br><br>Connect with me on <a href="https://linkedin.com/in/shjkim/">LinkedIn</a> or <a href="https://kongee.info">visit my website</a> to learn more about me.
+I love games and UX, and recently completed a UX design internship at Riot Games!<br><br>Connect with me on <a href="https://linkedin.com/in/shjkim/">LinkedIn</a> or <a href="https://kongee.info">visit my website</a> to learn more about me.
 I can't wait to meet you!</p>
 <h3>My Links</h3>
 <ul>
   <li><a href="https://linkedin.com/in/shjkim/">LinkedIn</a></li>